Investing in rehabilitation

 When to Apply

 Please note: we receive a large number of applications on the closing date and this can create technical issues.
-Unfortunately, this means that some applications are deferred to the next round.
 Please apply in advance of the closing date to avoid disappointment.

 Please read through our FAQs before making an application